orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

   - List officially supported versions (listed in setup.py, CI, etc) + python versions that you have tested through the test suite.
 Do not put versions that were not tested by either you or by upstream.
+  - Only the latest of the two minor versions of python are supported in this overlay even.
+  - If the test suite cannot support one of the latest two minor versions, the ebuild will be deleted along with the dependencies.

 * JS packages:
   - Use the npm_updater_update_locks.sh to update dependencies and produce a